fkrull/docker-multi-python/README.md

 This is a Docker image that has many different Python versions pre-installed.
 It also comes with [tox](https://tox.readthedocs.io) so you can easily test your code on several different Python versions.

 ## Details
-The image is based on Ubuntu 18.04.
+The image is based on the [buildpack-deps image](https://hub.docker.com/_/buildpack-deps/).
+It is currently using Ubuntu 18.04.
 Python packages come from [the Deadsnakes PPA](https://launchpad.net/~deadsnakes/+archive/ubuntu/ppa).
-The following Python runtimes are installed:
+The following Python runtimes and their header packages are installed:

 * Python 2.3
 * Python 2.4